-Congress has backed away from voting on a bill to repeal Obamacare and restructure Medicaid, but it's important to recognize that the health care decisions made on Capitol Hill could well have a profound impact on schools and their most vulnerable students.
+With the Senate poised to approve a bill that would repeal Obamacare and restructure Medicaid, schools superintendents are writing their congressional delegation to let them know that the health care decisions made on Capitol Hill could well have a profound impact on schools and their most vulnerable students.

-How?
+How will the bill impact schools?
 The most obvious answer is financial.
 By now we know that Congress is not content to simply repeal the health care plan then-President Barack Obama pushed through seven years ago.
-The bill Republican leaders were trying to push through the House would have changed the way all Medicaid funding is distributed, effectively cutting federal dollars by as much as $880 billion over the next decade.
+The Republican Senate bill follows the House's lead and changes the way all Medicaid funding is distributed, effectively cutting the federal contribution by more than $800 billion over the next decade.
+Add in proposed cuts in President Donald Trump's fiscal year 2018 budget, and that the cuts could reach $1.4 trillion.

 Given that half the recipients of Medicaid are children, students would suffer and so would schools.
 Altogether more than a third of U.S. children rely on the federal-state partnership for their health coverage—from early screenings and immunizations to treatment for asthma and other chronic conditions.
 Half the babies born here are covered by Medicaid, which insures children in families below the poverty line.

-The bill crafted by House leaders and backed by President Donald Trump would have gutted health coverage for these children.
+The bill crafted by House leaders and backed by President Donald Trump would gut health coverage for these children.
 Amendments offered some protection to elderly and disabled Medicaid recipients, but not to children and families.

 Beyond the overall budget, Medicaid pays $4 billion to $5 billion a year directly to schools.
 This is a tiny fraction of the program’s spending but provides critical support for the personnel and equipment needed to serve students with disabilities and, in some instances, to pay for school nurses and counselors.